This healthy, hearty Creamy Chicken and Wild Rice Soup is the perfect bowl of comfort for a chilly day!

-To make this copycat Chicken and Wild Rice Soup recipe you'll need the following ingredients:
+To make this Creamy Chicken and Wild Rice Soup recipe you'll need the following ingredients:

 - Pulled (or Diced) Chicken - This recipe works great with a rotisserie chicken, leftover roasted chicken, or simple poached boneless chicken breasts.
 As pictured, we used a 2½ pound rotisserie chicken which yielded about 4 Cups of shredded white and dark meat.

 - Wild Rice - We used wild rice blend with whole grain, brown and long grain rice.
 Make sure to cook the rice before adding it to the soup!

 - Carrots, Onions and Celery - For this recipe, we puree some of the vegetables directly into the creamy soup base.
 This method keeps every bite flavorful, helps to thicken the soup and sneaks in some hidden vitamins and veggie value!
 (Perfect for the kiddo's who plan on eating around those carrot slices!)

 - Garlic - We went with 4 cloves, but measure that with your heart.
 Minced garlic works well, too.

 - Thyme & Bay Leaf - We like to use fresh herbs whenever possible.
 Here we used fresh thyme and dried bay leaves.